How We Help You Transfer

 International students must attend one of the academic planning workshops, held quarterly, before meeting with an advisor.
 If a student is getting close to 45 credits, they should plan to attend the next available workshop.
 Students who have at least 45 credits will not be allowed to register for classes without a long-range plan.

-College Pathways and 2+2 Agreements
+College Pathways, Major Planning Guides, and 2+2 Agreements

 Seattle Central has also developed special agreements and articulation with a number of universities in the United States to assist students in transferring after completing their Associate degree.
 These institutions not only welcome transfer applicants from Seattle Central, but also offer scholarships and admission to some of the more popular majors such as Business, Engineering and Computer Science.
 Over the years, international students at Seattle Central have transferred successfully to hundreds of universities and colleges across the United States and around the world.

 Through special arrangement, Seattle Central is able to offer Transfer Admission Guarantee or Pathway letters from some of its university partner institutions in the United States.
 At the time of acceptance, students can receive an acceptance letter from Seattle Central, and a Transfer Admission Guarantee or Pathway letter from one of its four-year partners.
 For a current list of schools participating in this program, please refer to our webpage or admission materials.

 Several times a year, Seattle Central holds a college transfer fair on campus to help college transfer students learn more about university and college programs in the United States.
 Seattle Central invites all of its partner schools from Washington State and across the country to visit our campus and meet individually with students about transferring to their institutions.